Dr Desy Ayu Pirmasari

 - Website: LinkedIn | Googlescholar | Researchgate | ORCID

-I am a feminist ethnographer interested in gender and religion, gender and climate change, social justice, feminist postcolonial and decolonial studies.
-I speak English, Indonesian, Malays and Banjarese, Dayak Bakumpai and Javanese, three other Indonesian languages.
+I am a feminist ethnographer and a scholar activist with expertise in feminist postcolonial and decolonial studies; gender, sexuality and identity politics; climate and disability justice.
+I am an Indigenous Dayak from Kalimantan (Indonesia), I speak English, Indonesian, Malays and Banjarese, Dayak Bakumpai and Javanese, three other Indonesian languages.

 I have a Ph.D. in Politics and a Masters in Conflict Resolution and Peace Studies from Lancaster University.
 My doctoral thesis explores the codification of Islamic law by the state and how the law is practiced and preserved in society.
 My research also investigates how gender is constructed within the law and how women negotiate their position and perform agency.